rust-lang/book/nostarch/chapter07.md

 not conflict with each other since they’re in different modules.

-While in this case, we’re building a library, there's nothing special about *lib.rs*.
-We could also make use of submodules in a *main.rs* as well.
+While in this case, we’re building a library, there's nothing special about *src/lib.rs*.
+We could also make use of submodules in *src/main.rs* as well.
 In fact, we can also put modules inside of modules.
 This can be useful as your modules grow to keep related functionality organized together and separate functionality apart.
 The choice of how you organize your code depends on how you think about the relationship between the parts of your code.
-For instance, the `client` code and its `connect` function might make more sense to users of our library if it was inside the `network` namespace instead, like so:
+For instance, the `client` code and its `connect` function might make more sense to users of our library if it was inside the `network` namespace instead, like in Listing
+7-2:

 <figure>
 <span class="filename">Filename: src/lib.rs</span>